mozjay0619/pyflow-viz/README.rst

 Executing part of graph
 -----------------------

-The ``run`` method will execute all nodes in the graph, but what if you just want to run parts of the graph to save yourself time?
+The ``run`` method will execute all nodes in the graph, but what if you don't want to run every node in the graph to save yourself time?
 Let's look at an example:

 .. code:: python

 	from pyflow import GraphBuilder

 	def query_dataA():
-	    return 3
+	    return 1
 	def query_dataB():
-	    return 3
+	    return 2
 	def query_dataC():
 	    return 3
 	def transform_dataA(a):